Guide To Hiking Rattlesnake Arches

 View along Rattlesnake Arches Trail

-• Second, there was some significant rock scrambling down and up a large canyon.
-There are some steep sections along the trail.
+Second, there is significant rock scrambling down and up a large canyon.
+There are steep sections along the trail.

 You’ll hike through the Pinon-Juniper woodlands and sagebrush and be surrounded by incredible arid west sandstone geology along the route.